ssunday/dm-scribble/client/README.md

 React + TypeScript

-Auth via AWS Amplify/Cognito since I wasn't didn't care about the stock UI of it.
+Auth via AWS Amplify/Cognito since I didn't care about the stock UI of it.
+Yet, anyway.

 ## Requirements